 - Student-athletes must treat teammates, coaches, opponents, officials, and fans with respect and in keeping with the highest standards of sportsmanship.

 - Taunting, trash talking, or any other forms of derisive behavior are unacceptable.
-Coaches of individual teams will determine sanctions for such behavior; repeated offenses make a student-athlete subject to expulsion from the program.
+The Athletic Director and/or coaches of teams will determine sanctions for such behavior; repeated offenses make a student-athlete subject to expulsion from the program.

 - Athletes who quit a team after first cuts are posted, and/or after the first game, or that are removed from that team by Department of Athletics, are ineligible for any other AMHS team until the original team's season has been completed.

 - Team members may not participate during their season in any open gyms or weight lifting activities of another AMHS team, unless by prior agreement.
 Such agreements will be as a result of a meeting between involved coaches, the student-athlete, and the Athletic Director.

 - Student-athletes who are in possession of or use illegal drugs, tobacco, or alcohol are subject to being declared ineligible and are subject to expulsion as defined by the AMHS Parent Student Handbook.
 The Athletics Department, in consultation with the AMHS administration, will determine the length of the period of ineligibility.
 Athletes are not permitted to take, distribute, or sell supplements on campus.
 Supplements should never be taken unless under the direction of a medical doctor.